jonbirge/guac-stack/README.md

 GUACPASS=[anypassword]
 HOSTNAME=[hostname]
 EMAIL=[email]
+SELFSIGN=["Y"|"N"]
 ```

 ## Certificates

 If you are ok with self-signed certs, you don't need to do anything.
-If you want root-signed certs from Let's Encrypt, then edit `docker-compose.yml` as follows:
+If you want root-signed certs from Let's Encrypt, then do the following in `.env`:
-- Uncomment the `LETSENCRYPT` variables
-- Delete the `SELF_SIGNED` environment variable
+- Set the `SELFSIGN` variable to "N".
-- Make sure your e-mail address and hostname are correct in your `.env` file
+- Make sure `HOSTNAME` is your full public server domain name.
+- Set your e-mail to something you're willing to give to Let's Encrypt.

 ## Running